Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Hecke patterns

-In particular, the left and right $\Hb^c_0(S)$-actions on $\mathbf{V}(X)_{\alpha+\Z\delta}$ extend to actions of $\widetilde{\Hb}^c_0(S)$.
+Thus, the left and right $\Hb^c_0(S)$-actions on $\mathbf{V}(X)_{\alpha+\Z\delta}$ extend to actions of the algebra $\widetilde{\Hb}^c_0(S)$ defined in \eqref{tildeHc}.
 The proof is identical to that of Proposition~\ref{prop:modulealgebra}.
 Analogous statements hold for usual and $S$-strong Hecke patterns, and the actions defined in Remark~\ref{rmk:proper-action-COHA}.